Having to loosen your waistband after a meal to provide relief from stomach bloating can indicate a deeper issue.

 Naturopathic recommendations to relieve stomach bloating

 A core principle of naturopathy is to identify and address the cause.
-Because there can be many reasons for stomach bloating or Irritable Bowel Syndrome (IBS), one of the most effective and quick methods to determine your causes is Bicom Bioresonance.
+Because there can be many reasons for stomach bloating or Irritable Bowel Syndrome (IBS), one of the most effective and quick methods is Bicom Bioresonance therapy.
 Usually, within one session, causes such as Small Intestinal Bacteria Overgrowth (SIBO), parasites, enzyme deficiencies, acid imbalance , food allergies or intolerances and even a hormone imbalance can be identified.

 Effective Bicom Bioresonance Therapy for stomach bloating

-Using Bicom Bioresonance therapy, I am able to address any pathogens that may be lurking in your gut by inverting the frequencies of these.
-In addition, there are some excellent and highly effective programmes to help balance intestinal flora, relieve stomach cramps, and help heal a ‘leaky gut’.
+Using Bicom Bioresonance therapy, we are able to assist in addressing the cause.
+In addition, there are some excellent and highly effective programmes to help balance intestinal flora, relieve stomach cramps, and help with a ‘leaky gut’.
 What’s more, I am excited about my new ‘gut’ testing kit which includes frequency information of:

 - stomach issues including hyper- or hypo- stomach acid production, H-pylori bacteria infections etc

 - small intestinal issues: polyps, inflammation, SIBO etc

 - large intestinal issues: Crohn’s disease, Coeliac disease, diverticulitis etc